kanisterio/kanister/docs/architecture.rst

   }

-^ ``RootPath`` is the path for the kopia repository.
+^ ``RootPath`` is the path for the Kopia repository.
 It is the sub-path within the path prefix specified in storage location
-^ ``Username`` is an optional field used to override the default username while connecting to kopia repository
+^ ``Username`` is an optional field used to override the default username while connecting to Kopia repository
-^ ``Hostname`` is an optional field used to override the default host name while connecting to kopia repository
+^ ``Hostname`` is an optional field used to override the default host name while connecting to Kopia repository

 Kopia identifies users by ``username@hostname`` and uses the values specified when establishing connection to the repository to identify